muldon/CROKAGE-replication-package/README.md

 ## About

 ### Goal
-To provide a comprehensive solution for an API related task written in natural language (query).
-CROKAGE provides a list of appropriate solutions that contain not only relevant code examples but also their corresponding succinct explanations.
+To provide comprehensive solutions for daily programming tasks containing code examples and succinct explanations (limited to Java in this initial vesion).

 ### Input / Output
 - Input: API related query in natural language.
-- Output: Code examples containing explanations
+- Output: Code examples containing explanations.

 ### How
-CROKAGE receives as input an API related query in natural language and uses text retrieval models combined together and three state-of-art API recommender tools to retrieve the most related Stack Overflow answers to that query, sorted by relevance.
+CROKAGE receives as input a query written in natural language and uses state-of-art text retrieval models combined with three state-of-art API recommender tools to retrieve the most related Stack Overflow answers to that query, sorted by relevance.
 CROKAGE then uses natural language processing to extract the code and relevant sentences to compose a summary containing the solution for the query.

 ### Features and comparison with other state-of-art works (AnswerBot and BIKER)
 - [AnswerBot](https://dl.acm.org/citation.cfm?id=3155650) is limited as it does not provide code.